act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 - [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28]

-In order to focus on only on the part of the associated composite rule ([_Bypass blocks of content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use bold text instead of heading (to avoid also passing rule [_Document has heading for main section of content_][document has heading for main]) and a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
-These are bad practices and should be avoided.
-In addition, this often create examples that do not satisfy [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+In order to focus on only on the part of the associated composite rule ([_Bypass blocks of content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
+This is bad practice and should be avoided.

 In the test cases, the `aside` and `nav` elements are each a [block of repeated content][] due to the link inside the `nav` element to a page with similar [blocks of content][block of content]; and the `<div id="main">` element is the [main block of content][].